How to Sew Bias Tape. The best 3 methods out there.

 I will show you the best 3 ways to do it, so you can choose which one you like the best.

-All of these examples are made with my homemade bias tape I made with no tools or maker.
-You can make your own depending on your needs or use a commercial one.
+All of these examples are made with my homemade bias tape, which I made without tools or a maker.
+Depending on your needs, you can make your own or use a commercial one.

 How to sew bias tape